 Looking for the best gluten-free scones recipe?
-These easy scones are adaptable for a variety of flavors – blueberry, chocolate chip, apple cinnamon, or mixed berry.
-They are so tender and fluffy, no one will know they are in fact gluten-free!
+These easy berry scones are adaptable for a variety of flavors – blueberry, chocolate chip, apple cinnamon, or mixed berry.
+The creamy addition of sour cream coats the gluten-free flour, making them so tender and fluffy, no one will know they are actually gluten-free!

-Learn how to make light, buttery, flaky scones with this easy gluten-free recipe!
+Enjoy light, buttery, flaky scones again with this easy gluten-free recipe.
 Whether you’ve never made scones before, or have been unsuccessful with a gluten-free versions, these scones are about to change your life!

 - Gluten-free flour – The most essential criteria for achieving the best scone is starting with a quality flour.
-Through my baking experiments for the website, and when writing my gluten-free cookbook, I’ve found Cup4Cup to be superior, but for an alternative gluten-free flour blend see my best gluten-free flour resource.
+Through my baking experiments, I’ve found Cup4Cup to be superior because the cornstarch adds a nice light texture.

 - Sour cream – Gives the tang of buttermilk, but keeps dough sturdier to help structure.
 Plain yogurt may also be substituted.